Nigeria - national flag

 Nigeria - history

-Nigeria - history, For approximately 7,000 years ago, farmers who were
+According to a2zgov, for approximately 7,000 years ago, farmers who were

 possibly Bantu people settled in the central highlands of Nigeria.
 In this area